scottkstewart/Phoenix-parse-email/README.md

 ![Example usage](http://i.imgur.com/neM2Kb7.gif)
 Image above shows example usage; delays/loading time reduced for the sake of demonstration.

+**How it works**

+Phoenix-parse-email (PPE) is a utility wrote for unix which incorperates several tools to gather, output, and monitor Loudoun County students' grades via the Phoenix Gradebook Client.
+It does so by storing (shelve) several 'phoenixChecker' objects (accounts.db), each of which contains the URLS to each individual quarter in the gradebook and a list of 8 'phoenixClass' objects.
+Each of these 'phoenixClass' objects contains lists of 4 (one for each quarter) urls, percentage/letter grades, and lists of assignments.
+All of this data is manipulated via commands in the 'phoenix' script, which call functions of the 'phoenixChecker' class that are largely dependent on the 'phoenixClass' class.

+PPE was created initially as a project to learn computer science concepts past the curriculum of AP Computer science, but now serves as a serious utility for checking grades.
+It now has the functionality to do the following: (add) persistent 'phoenixClass' objects which correspond to a single student account; (check) any or all accounts, with or without email updates; (start) and (kill) daemonized run processes to email differences; (set) intervals between automatic retries in bad connection and between checks with run; (remove) users from database of accounts; and (run) checks on any number of accounts, with or without echoing the grades as they are checked.

+Though PPE is a utility designed to be versatile and easy to use, it is not created to be a wide-reaching program for all users; installation is likely to be a bit difficult and support is not likely to ever come to non-unix systems.
+The fact of the matter is, this is a personal tool, and I can only guarentee compatibility with systems that I've personally seen compatible: linux mint, debian GNU/Linux, and arch linux.

 **Dependencies**

 Pip for installation, various python modules (beautifulsoup4, requests, lxml, daemonize)